DirtyHairy/async-mutex/README.md

 #### Alternate release API

-A locked mutex can also be released by calling the `release` method on the mutex:
+A locked mutex can also be released by calling the `release` method on the mutex.
+This will release the current lock on the mutex.

+**WARNING:** Using this API comes with the inherent danger of releasing a mutex locked in an entirely unrelated place.
+Use with care.

 Promise style:
 ```typescript